What you notice first in Bootstrap 4 is that

 To accomodate a variety of devices and screen widths

 Text is larger in Bootstrap 4.
 The default font size is now 16px.
 There are also new "Display headings" that really stand out.
-The new `em` based sizing is cool too.
+The new `rem` based sizing is an improvement too.

 The new Bootstrap 4